ppy/osu-wiki/news/2023/2023-02-24-project-loved-february-2023.md

 [![](/wiki/shared/news/2023-02-24-project-loved-february-2023/1508391.jpg)](https://osu.ppy.sh/community/forums/topics/1725972)

-[Tsukino - Dohna Dohna no Uta (himiko Jersey Club Edit)](https://osu.ppy.sh/beatmapsets/1508391#taiko) by ::Shamirin\1mzk::{ user=11325757 }, ::hoku::{ user=9503098 }, ::KMYK\_::{ user=9687503 }, ::KTYN::{ user=2250574 }, ::layxa::{ user=14800030 } and ::Seren58::{ user=15252950 }\
+[Tsukino - Dohna Dohna no Uta (himiko Jersey Club Edit)](https://osu.ppy.sh/beatmapsets/1508391#taiko) by ::Shamirin_mzk::{ user=11325757 }, ::hoku::{ user=9503098 }, ::KMYK\_::{ user=9687503 }, ::KTYN::{ user=2250574 }, ::layxa::{ user=14800030 } and ::Seren58::{ user=15252950 }\
 160 BPM, 2:29 | 4.73★ – 5.40★\
 *description written by ::POCARI SWEAT::{ user=5082685 }*

-"Let's get into some mischief... together!" ::Shamirin\1mzk::{ user=11325757 } and five other skilled mappers have a playful surprise for you.
+"Let's get into some mischief... together!" ::Shamirin_mzk::{ user=11325757 } and five other skilled mappers have a playful surprise for you.
 This mapset includes 6 diffs with similar star rating, yet each with unique chart characteristics that provide a delightful experience.
 Select the one that best suits your taste.
 This expertly crafted set guarantees to quench your thirst for enjoyment.

 [![](/wiki/shared/news/2023-02-24-project-loved-february-2023/1709923.jpg)](https://osu.ppy.sh/community/forums/topics/1725971)